Our Pediatric Dentistry Services

 Whether you’re an expecting parent or have a child younger than 12 months old, our goal is to help you and your child establish good dental habits and reduce the risk of cavities early on.
-Which is why we offer your infant an oral health exam, free of charge.

 Your visit will start with a Caries Risk Assessment to see whether your child’s teeth have or are showing early signs of cavities.
 Our team will also provide you with oral hygiene instructions and guidance regarding diet, nutrition and other oral habits.
 The right nutrition and a simple fluoride treatment may be a sufficient alternative to a filling or restoration.

 If this is the first time you’re visiting us, we’ll introduce you to the “knee-to-knee” exam method, which simply means your toddler will sit on your lap while we work.

 These are the habit making or breaking years, where the teeth are developing and growing, so your child’s teeth need to be evaluated more closely.
 We’ll walk you through a Caries Risk Assessment to determine if your child has cavities, and we’ll provide you with oral hygiene instructions to address habits and prevent decay on the permanent teeth growing in.

 At this age, we encourage you to let your child visit the chair alone.
 This independence allows children to focus on instructions given by our dental team and feel in charge.

 11 Years and older